mawinkler/playground-one/docs/integrations/prometheus-grafana.md

 loadbalancer_dns_prometheus = "k8s-promethe-promethe-a040b2a261-633411715.eu-central-1.elb.amazonaws.com"
 ```

-Copy the Grafana URL to your browser and authenticate with `admin/playground`.
+Copy the Grafana URL to your browser and authenticate with `admin` and the password you have set.

 Then head over to Dashboards